exercism/bash/concepts/variables/introduction.md

 Bash has many builtin facilities to manipulate variables and strings so that you don't need to call out to external commands.

+* Uppercasing text.
-* Uppercasing text: in the previous section I showed how to use `tr` to upper case some text.
+  In the previous section I showed how to use `tr` to upper case some text.
   To do it in bash:

   ```bash
   echo "${text^^}"
   ```

+  Similarly, `${text,,}` lowercases the value.

 * Provide a default value if the variable is empty.